dgamboa/sherbal/part_two_comments_and_votes.md

 It looks like everything is in good working order, but if you played around with our  voting feature you may have noticed that you can vote a link up once and only once.
 Our app doesn't have the same restriction, so one user could rig the vote.
 Before we fix this lets take a second to meditate on how this will affect users by writing another user story.

     "A logged in user that votes for a link cannot vote for the same link in the same direction.
-A logged in user can see that which links they have voted for and in which direction up/down"
+A logged in user can see which links they have voted for and in which direction up/down"

 ## Vote Validations